Corriere della Sera

-Corriere della Sera (/it/; lit.
+Il Corriere della Sera (/it/; lit.
 'Evening Courier') is an Italian daily newspaper published in Milan with an average circulation of 246,278 copies in May 2023.
 First published on 5 March 1876, Corriere della Sera is one of Italy's oldest newspapers and is Italy's most read newspaper.
 Its masthead has remained unchanged since its first edition in 1876.
 It reached a circulation of over 1 million under editor and co-owner Luigi Albertini between 1900 and 1925.
 He was a strong opponent of socialism, clericalism, and Giovanni Giolitti, who was willing to compromise with those forces during his time as prime minister of Italy.
 Albertini's opposition to the Italian fascist regime forced the other co-owners to oust him in 1925.

 A representative of the moderate bourgeoisie, Corriere della Sera has always been generally considered centre-right-leaning, hosting in its columns liberal and democratic Catholic views.
 In the 21st century, its main competitors are Rome's la Repubblica and Turin's La Stampa.
 Until the late 1970s and early 1980s, when the country underwent a nationalization process, Corriere della Sera and La Stampa were not real national daily newspapers, as their geographical area of circulation was mostly limited to Lombardy for Corriere della Sera and Piedmont for La Stampa; thus, both papers shared a readership that was linked to its place of residence and its social class, mostly from the industrialist class and financial circles.
 Corriere della Sera is considered the Italian national newspaper of record.
 Corriere della Sera is the "major daily" and one of the main national newspapers in Italy, alongside la Repubblica, La Stampa, Il Sole 24 Ore, and Il Messaggero.